Devinmagnuson/RNGCode/README.md

 # RNGCode
 Welcome to Thirsty Tracker!
 This the app where you can find nearby resteraunts that serve your favorite food and beverages.
-And, to top it off, you can see when and where local happy hours are occuring so you can get the best deals
+And, to top it off, you can see when and where local happy hours are occuring so you can get the best deals.

+The app is deployed through Heroku using node.js.
+Resources and node_modules contain the framework for node.js apps.
+Views contains our html and js files.
+All database connections are located in the databases folder.

 Usage:
   Simply go to: http://cuthirstytracker.herokuapp.com/home